seemoo-lab/internalblue/doc/setup.md

 ### Install from PyPI

-Currently there is no package published on PyPI for Python 3, this will happen in the near future.
+Currently, there is no package published on PyPI for Python 3, this will happen in the near future.

 ### Install as package from GitHub `master` or any other branch